mpflynnx/c-programming/docs/debugging-with-gdb.md

 By default gdb with step into any non system defined functions.
 Use `next` command to **not** step into a function but skip over the function.

+use `finish` to finish a function stepped into.

 ### Viewing call stack
 Stack trace is a call stack which show the hierarchy of function calls.